jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

                        obs=ft_makes)
 ```

-Posterior distribution for $\theta$ is below.
-This model is both wrong and useless beacuse it doesn't account for differences in shooting ability.
+The posterior distribution for $\theta$ is below.
+Judging from the interval, we would be hard-pressed to find a player with a free throw percentage over $83.5\%$, however $9$ out of the $16$ players analyzed have a free throw percentage higher than $83.5\%$.
+Aside from the assumptions of this model being completely wrong, it seems like the bi-product is gross underestimation of players' abilities.
+I guess this is expected since there will also be some overestimation for lower-ability players.

 <p align="center">